Home > River Cruises > New Orleans & Southern Charms

 Natchez has one of the highest concentrations of historic Southern estates in the country.
 More than 200 perfectly preserved homes line its avenues.
 It is the oldest city on the Mississippi, established in 1716 by French colonists and named for the Natchez tribe who once called it home.
 With its ideal locale, the city became a crossroads among Native American and European cultures.
 Famously, Natchez was the southern terminus of the Natchez Trace, the overland route to Nashville that allowed traders to bypass the strong upriver currents.
 Today, it evokes small-town America.

-The capital of Louisiana, Baton Rouge paints a historic picture on the eastern bank of the Mississippi.
+Baton Rouge paints a historic picture on the eastern bank of the Mississippi.
 Its early success was due to its flood-free location upon the first natural bluff north of The Delta.
 French explorer Pierre Le Moyne, Sieur d'Iberville, named the city after a red-hued pole that marked the area's tribal hunting grounds.
-Its cultural diversity—from its Cajun and Creole music and cuisine to its arts offerings—reflects the European immigrant settlers and the African people brought as slaves.
+Its cultural diversity—from its Cajun and Creole music and cuisine to its art offerings—reflects the influences of those who settled and lived here throughout Baton Rouge's history.
 The city boasts the tallest capitol building in the United States.

 Viking Mississippi